Fight Traffic Ticket in GeorgiaPage OverviewSUMMARY: How to Fight a Georgia Traffic Ticket

 Learn more in our Traffic Ticket Fines and Penalties section.

-Filing an Appeal
+Filing an Appeal in Georgia

-Therefore, it’s a good idea to check your driving record from time to time to make sure:
+It's a good idea to check your driving record from time to time to make sure:

-- Your guilty verdict only resulted in the applicable number of points.
+- Your "guilty" verdict only resulted in the applicable number of points.

-- Your not guilty verdict resulted in no points.
+- Your "not guilty" verdict resulted in no points.

 Will your rates go up?
 Consider comparing auto insurance rates online to find a more affordable policy.Other Topics in This Section